How to Create a Data Graph using Visual Builder Private Beta

 Add entity model

-1. Choose the relevant Database, Schema, Table for the entity model.
+1. Choose the Database, Schema, and Table for the entity model.

-3. To set the entity model as a root model, select Yes from the dropdown.
-Then, click Next.
+3. To set the entity model as a root model, select Yes.

 Configure entity model

-1. Provide a name and description for the entity model.
+1. Provide a name and description for the entity model and save it.

 You can now continue by adding more models to the data graph.